CliMA/Oceananigans.jl/docs/src/using_gpus.md

 1,000,000 grid points, you will probably benefit significantly from running your simulation on a GPU.

+GPU simulations tend to be memory-limited.
+That is, you'll probably fill the GPU's memory long before the model becomes unbearably slow.
+High-end GPUs such as the Nvidia Tesla V100 only come with up to 32 GB of memory.
+On a GPU with 16 GB of memory, you can run a simulation (with 2 tracers) with up to ~50 million grid points.

 ## Getting access to GPUs

 If you don't have a GPU there are a few resources you can try to acquire a GPU from.